 In short, the exhibition is a delightful insight in to the quirky mind of an artist who has been described, by Ed Rushcha as “quite comfortable, cigarette in hand, being out of sync with the rest of the world to get the art that he wants”.

-Hockney, Printmaker is at Dulwich Picture Gallery from 5th February until 11th May 2014, for further information visit here.
+Hockney, Printmaker is at Dulwich Picture Gallery from 5th February until 11th May 2014.
+For further information visit the gallery’s website here.